TACC/Lmod/README.md

    1. The commands "module --show_hidden avail" and "module --show_hidden" list now show "hidden" modules with the (H) property.
 Also they are displayed as dim.
 This works better on black backgrounds.
-   2. Added the command "module --config_json" to generate a json output of the configuration.
+   2. Added the command "module --config_json" to generate a json output of Lmod's configuration.
    3. Add support for env. var.
 LMOD_SITE_NAME to set site name.
-This is also a configuration option.
+This is also a configure option.

 Bug Fixes:
    1. Hidden module now will not be marked as default.